modulr-framework/vscode-modulr/README.md

 ## Installation

-This extension is not publicly available in the marketplace.
-In order to install this locally, generate a local `*.vsix` package file:
+To install this locally, generate a local `*.vsix` package file:

 ```
 npm run package